tryterra/TerraSamsung/README.md

     }
 ```

 The other data functions would be : `getDaily`, `getActivity`, `getSleep`.
-These functions uses the same argument as the `getBody` function and all of them returns a callback with the response in [`JSONObject`](https://developer.android.com/reference/kotlin/org/json/JSONObject) format.
+These functions uses the same argument as the `getBody` function and all of them returns a callback with their own datamodels.
 The `toWebhook` argument defaults to `true` if not provided.

+The data models correspond to having fields (exactly) the same as we the ones given by https://docs.tryterra.co/data-models

 Finally theres also `getAthlete` for which only accepts `toWebhook` argument.